Fish Curry with Coconut Milk (Easy 30-Minute Recipe)

 Serving Suggestions

-This fish curry with coconut milk is best served hot with a bowl of fluffy steamed white rice or ketupat (compressed rice cakes) to soak up all that rich, fragrant broth.
+This fish curry with coconut milk is best served hot with a bowl of fluffy steamed white rice or ketupat (compressed rice cakes) to soak up the rich, fragrant broth.

 FAQs about Fish Curry